 Canoeing and Rafting the Vltava

-For those looking for a bit of fun and adventure while visiting Český Krumlov, a spot of canoeing or rafting on the river could be the perfect choice.
-Whether you take a quick 30 minute paddle or spend half the day on the river is entirely your choice, but you will probably end up at the Zlatá Koruna Abbey, where you will then be able to get a lift back to town from the rafting company or make your own way back, either on foot or using pedal-power.
+For those looking for a bit of fun and adventure while visiting Český Krumlov, a spot of canoeing or rafting on the river could be a perfect choice.
+Whether you take a quick 30-minute paddle or spend half the day on the river is entirely your choice.
+Still, you will probably end up at the Zlatá Koruna Abbey, where you will then be able to get a lift back to town from the rafting company or make your own way back, either on foot or using pedal-power.
 The river is very safe to paddle around on, but be warned: you won’t be dry when you finish, so this is best enjoyed during hotter weather.